aosabook/500lines/dagoba/chapter.md

 ### Adverbs

+How do we find out which of Ymir's descendants are scheduled to survive Ragnarök?
+We could make individual queries like ```g.v('Ymir').in().filter({survives: true})``` and ```g.v('Ymir').in().in().in().in().filter({survives: true})``` and manually collect the results ourselves, but that's pretty awful.

+Let's start with an even simpler question: how do we collect Thor's parents, grandparents and great-grandparents? ```g.v('Thor').out().out().out().run()``` only gives us great-grandparents.
+We need some way to collect those interior results as well.

+A common way to do this is using something like .as('parent') and then merging the 'as' clause results later in the query.
+So our query might look something like ```g.v('Thor').out().as('parent').out().as('grandparent').out().as('great-grandparent').merge(['parent', 'grandparent', 'great-grandparent']).run()```

+We can think of this as a kind of teleportation -- jumping from one part of the pipeline directly to another -- or we can think of it as a certain kind of branching pipe, but either way it complicates the explanation of our model somewhat.

+g.v('Ymir').in().v({_id: Thor})

 TODO

+Another advantage is that we may be able to automate this process.
+This could be helpful if we create query components that serve to modify other query components: this is the 'adverbs' idea from that section of notes.
+So perhaps we could express the previous question as:

+G.v(1).out('parent').all().times(3).run()

+We'll also need a way to indicate how far back we want those adverbs to apply, so that we can have queries like this:

+q = G.v(1).in().start().out('parent').all().times(3).in('parent').unique().take(5)

+Which says something like "From all vertices pointing in to 1, take three generations of ancestors and then give me five of their children".
+Then every successive call to q.run() will yield five more results.
+You can nest adverbial clauses, because the parser can distinguish adverb components from regular traversal components.

 we need to get collect gremlins from 'all' steps without having them modified by interleaving traversal steps. so we need a way to get the gremlin from the current 'all' step up to the last 'all' step.